 The Story Massage Programme is bringing the benefits of positive touch activities in palliative care.
 Our online training course has been completed by staff and volunteers at hospices all over the country.
 If you’re currently working or volunteering in a hospice then read on to find out why the Story Massage Programme plays such a valuable part in therapeutic interactions in palliative care.

-What is Story Massage?
+What is the Story Massage Programme?

-Story Massage at a Children’s Hospice
+The Story Massage Programme at a Children’s Hospice

-Story Massage at an Adult Hospice
+The Story Massage Programme at an Adult Hospice

 We’ve received this moving feedback from Denise James, a complementary therapist in Scotland.

 ‘I have been privileged to work with a lady in her 30s who has primary school age children.
 She is a palliative patient.
 The storytelling massage has given her something positive to share with her daughter; she is so excited.
 They are going to write a story together based on their favourite story and create a picture storybook with massage movements to share with each other.
 She plans to keep this in her daughter’s memory box so that in years to come she can have a very positive memory of how she helped her mummy.’